AET-CS/aet-cs.github.io/white/2025/CS12/ConnectFour/README.md

 - Red is minimizing and terminal score `-100`.
 - Depth is selected from dropdown choices: `MinMax-2`, `MinMax-4`, `MinMax-6`, `MinMax-8`, `MinMax-10`.
 - Non-terminal boards at depth cutoff are scored as `0` (no heuristic).

+## Batch Play
+- Choose `Batch Play` at startup.
+- Choose Red and Blue player types (AI-only in batch mode).
+- Choose number of games from dropdown: `5`, `10`, `15`, `20`, `100`.
+- Batch simulation runs without board animation.
+- Status text and a progress bar show `completed/total` while running.
+- Final results are shown in a dialog with wins/ties and percentages.

 ## Build & Run (from project root)